GeraudWilling/leboncoin-api/README.md

 # leboncoin-api
-Sample nodejs web app to get average rents in a city.
+Sample nodejs application to get an average rents in a city.
+The app is deployed on heroku.